kate-skorija/ParksAPI.Solution/README.md

 4. Within the project, navigate to the ParksAPI directory, and type `dotnet restore`, then `dotnet build`.

 5. Return to your terminal for the ParksAPI directory, and run the command `dotnet ef database update`.
-This will create a `parks` database in MySql Workbench.
+This will create a `kate_skorija` database in MySql Workbench.
 Open or refresh MySql Workbench and confirm that the new database has been created.

-6. Type `dotnet run` into the terminal.
-Click on the provided local host link in the terminal to view the web application in your browser.
+6. Type `dotnet watch run` into your terminal.
+At this time, the API is usable in an API developement tool such as Postman.
+See the instructions below on queries for Parks and Campgrounds.

+7. If you would like to view the Parks API in your browser, navigate to the ParksClient folder, and type `dotnet restore`, then `dotnet build`, and finally `dotnet watch run`.
+Make sure that the local host for ParksAPI is still running, then follow the link in the ParksClient terminal to view the MVC in the browser.
+At this time, only information on parks (not campgrounds) is available in the web application.

 ## User Stories

 As a user, I want to GET and POST state and national parks.
-As a user, I want to GET a list of parks by name, county, or state.
+As a user, I want to GET a list of parks by state or type.
-As a user, I want to PUT and DELETE reviews, but only if I wrote them.
+As a user, I want to PUT and DELETE parks.
+As a user, I want to GET and POST campgrounds.
+As a user, I want to GET a list of campgrounds by state.
-As a user, I want to look up random parks just for fun.
+As a user, I want to PUT and DELETE campgrounds.